Nonstationary, Nonparametric, Nonseparable Bayesian Spatio-Temporal Modeling Using Kernel Convolution of Order Based

 We further define, as in GS, $S_{-\bz}(\bz)$ and $S'_{-\bz}(\bz)$ to be translations of $S(\bz)$ and $S'(\bz)$, respectively, by $-\bz$.
 Then, the refined Campbell theorem yields, in the case where $\Phi$ is a stationary point process with intensity $\lambda$:

 In (\ref{eq:uncond_corr}), $P_0(d\phi)$ is the Palm distribution of $\Phi$ at the origin, and $\phi_{-\bz}$ is the realization of $\Phi$ translated by $-\bz$.
 Note also that the second factor of the above correlation is the unconditional correlation between $G_{\bx_1}$ and $G_{\bx_2}$ (see GS).

+\begin{remark} It is worth pointing out that unlike \ctn{Gelfand05} who obtained covariance structure conditional on the random process $\bG$, in our case, the covariance structures conditional on the random measures $\bG_{\bx}$ are not relevant, since it follows from (\ref{eq:kc1}) and the subsequent discussion that $\mbox{Cov}\left(y_1,y_2|\bG_{\bx_1},\bG_{\bx_2}\right)=0$.
+Indeed, dependence among the responses is induced through dependence among $\bG_{\bx}$. \end{remark}

 The following theorem, the proof of which is provided in Section S-3 of the supplement, shows that the above correlation structure of our kernel convolution based ODDP satisfies desirable properties.